grafana/tempo/docs/tempo/website/setup/_index.md

 ## Name your cluster

-If you install Tempo in a cluster, you need to decide what to call your cluster.
+If you install Tempo in a cluster, you need to decide what to call it.
 A cluster name must meet the following criteria:

 - is 3 to 63 characters long